qusayhameed/finalCapstone./README.md

 Credits:
-This project objects were given by Hyperion and created by:
+This project objects were given by HyperionDev, CoGrammar https://github.com/skills-cogrammar.
+Created by:
 Qusay Hameed - Developer
 Feel free to contribute to the project or report any issues on the GitHub repository.